 These molten, cheese-filled domes are the perfect party starters.

 A decadent mixture of Gruyère, garlic, wine, and kirsch is scooped onto bread rounds and fried to perfection—golden outside, gooey inside—in these classic Swiss cheese fritters.
 Our version is adapted from the ones writer Savita Iyer ate at Au Coeur de la Côte in Vinzel, Switzerland.
 Check out 35 more gloriously cheesy recipes from around the world.

 - Kosher salt and freshly ground black pepper

 - 2 tbsp. kirsch (cherry brandy)

-- Pour enough oil into a 6-qt. saucepan to reach a depth of 2″.
-Heat until a deep-fry thermometer reads 350°.
-Fry malakoffs cheese side down, flipping once, until golden brown and bread is crisp, 6–8 minutes.
+- Into a Dutch oven set over medium-high heat, pour the oil to a depth of 2 inches and attach a deep-fry thermometer.
+When the temperature reads 350°F, fry the malakoffs cheese side down, flipping once, until golden brown and the bread is crisp, 6–8 minutes.
 Serve immediately.